sgignoux/sicp-solutions.net/content/post/SICP-Solution-Exercise-1-25.md

 Alyssa P. Hacker version of `expmod`:

-- Give much larger intermediate results, which could require more memory than available on the computer
+- Gives much larger intermediate results, which could require more memory than available on the computer
 - This large intermediate results require the use of special algorithm for multiplication and remainder that are much slower than computation on smaller `fixnum` numbers

 ### Open questions